mvolkmann/blog/src/rust.md

 implemented on a type that is also defined outside the current crate.
 For example, the `std::vec::Vec` type does not implement the `std::fmt::Display` trait and this implementation cannot be added.
+This is referred to as the "orphan rule".

 A trait defines any number of associated constants (not commonly used), associated functions, and methods.